TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Introduction.rst

 The Fluid source code is being developed as an independent project outside of the TYPO3 Core.

 Fluid is based on XML.
-You can use HTML markup in Fluid, but you can do much more with Fluid, such as use conditions, variables or custom ViewHelpers which are PHP components.
+You can use HTML markup in Fluid.
+Fluid view helpers offer you different controls, conditions and variables.
+Use your own custom view helpers `FooBarViewHelper` which are PHP components.

 Example Fluid snippet
 =====================